Why Solar Is Worth It in Utah: Coal Is Phasing Out

-One of the most well known solar calculators is Google’s solar calculator — also called Project Sunroof.
-This calculator gives a good idea of the size of system, savings and price you should expect.
+One of the most well-known solar calculators is Google’s solar calculator — also called Project Sunroof.
+This calculator gives a good idea of the size of the system, savings and price you should expect.
 It does not, however, compare local solar installers for you.

 This means that you still need to do some searching.
 After discovering what to expect, you can now compare solar companies in your area.